-Seattle University launches public course to bring the ethics of artificial intelligence to the masses
+AI is here to stay, but are we sacrificing safety and privacy?
+A free public Seattle U course will explore that

 The future of artificial intelligence (AI) is here: self-driving cars, grocery-delivering drones and voice assistants like Alexa that control more and more of our lives, from the locks on our front doors to the temperatures of our homes.

-But as AI permeates into everyday life, what about the ethics and morality of the systems?
+But as AI permeates everyday life, what about the ethics and morality of the systems?
 For example, should an autonomous vehicle swerve into a pedestrian or stay its course when facing a collision?

-These questions plague technology companies as they develop AI at a clip outpacing government regulation and have led Seattle University to develop a new ethics course for the public.
+These questions plague technology companies as they develop AI at a clip outpacing government regulation, and have led Seattle University to develop a new ethics course for the public.

 Launched last week, the free, online course for businesses is the first step in a Microsoft-funded initiative to merge ethics and technology education at the Jesuit university.

-Seattle University senior business-school instructor Nathan Colaner hopes the new course will become a well-known resource for businesses “as they realize that [AI] is changing things,” he said.
+Seattle U senior business-school instructor Nathan Colaner hopes the new course will become a well-known resource for businesses “as they realize that [AI] is changing things,” he said.
 “We should probably stop to figure out how.”

 The course — developed by Colaner, law professor Mark Chinen and adjunct business and law professor Tracy Ann Kosa — explores the meaning of ethics in AI by looking at guiding principles proposed by some nonprofits and technology companies.
 A case study on facial recognition in the course encourages students to evaluate different uses of facial-recognition technology, such as surveillance or identification, and to determine how the technology should be regulated.
 The module draws on recent studies that revealed facial-analysis systems have higher error rates when identifying images of darker-skinned females in comparison to lighter-skinned males.